rfruesmer/module-structure/README.md

 ### Dependency Type

-* `from`: The full qualified name of the dependency source node.
+* `from`: The full qualified name of the dependency's source module.
-* `to`: The full qualified name of the dependency target node.
+* `to`: The full qualified name of the dependency's target module.

 ## Credits